 *Take It Apart

 Finally, here’s something I’m seeing a lot of lately…with my own clients…and also with other successful online business owners.

 Let's say you're in the process of trimming the fat, trimming things out, and realize that you’re cutting some important information or content.
 Even though you know it shouldn’t be in the main product, you think… hmmm.

 Perhaps instead of trimming the fat, you need to just trim it apart into a separate product.
-Maybe you step even further back and consider breaking all the pieces of a product apart into separate more in depth products or course.
+Maybe you step even further back and consider breaking all the pieces of a product apart into separate more in-depth products or courses.

 I've definitely thought of this for Fearless Launching.

 I'm not saying I won't ever do that, because I do think that people join the launch conversation at different points.

 Some people don't need help with their offers, while others don't need help with their branding, and then others just need help with the tech set up.

 The list goes on….people need help with their: messaging, launch emails, sales page, entire communication strategy, managing all the pieces of a launch, hiring, scheduling.
 This list means Fearless Launching is a great candidate for the break it apart option!

 A few choices you might consider: